 - Use Mendeley Cite with Microsoft Word for seamless integration of your library with your written work. - Import references directly from the web using the Mendeley Web Importer plugin for Chrome and Firefox. - Add, read, organise and annotate PDFs on both the web and desktop applications. - Access 2GB of free storage (upgrades are available for a fee). - On a free account, create up to five private groups with 25 members each for collaboration, PDF sharing, and shared annotations. - Transfer your library to another reference manager via an RIS, XML or BibTeX file, using the desktop version. - Install the software on Windows, iOS and Linux platforms. - Use the web version available on Chrome, Firefox, Microsoft Edge, and Safari. - RMIT staff and students can access the Mendeley Institutional Edition (MIE) which has increased storage and collaboration capacity.
-More information is available in our Reference Manager Library guide and on the Library Reference management tools website.
+More information is available from the library guide Mendeley.